chloealbright/DevHiveMind/Algorithms & Data Structures/Algo/Runtime & Algo Patterns.md

 ### Algo patterns are good for improving runtime

-but doesnt always do so, sometimes a brute force approach can be more optimal depending on the problem
+but doesn't always do so, sometimes a brute force approach can be more optimal depending on the problem
 ```javascript